alirezanet/Gridify/README.md

 ## Introduction

-Gridify is a dynamic LINQ library that converts your strings to a LINQ query in the easiest way possible with excellent performance. it also, introduces an easy way to apply Filtering, Sorting and pagination using text-based data.
+Gridify is a dynamic LINQ library that converts your string to a LINQ query in the easiest way possible with excellent performance. it also, introduces an easy way to apply Filtering, Sorting and Pagination using text-based data.

 ## Features